Home » Posts tagged 'economica' (Page 2)

 What Patient Zero, Japan, Can Tell Us About China & The Developed World At Large

-To see the future, sometimes you have to look to the past.
+What Patient Zero, Japan, Can Tell Us About China & The Developed World At Large To see the future, sometimes you have to look to the past.
 Japan is patient zero in the global epidemic of slowing growth and although Japan was assumed to be the emerging world power in the ’80’s, we now know better.
-The title of emergent power now rests with China…and for the same reasons it didn’t work out for Japan, it won’t work out for China.
-To make my case, I’ll use UN population data coupled with EIA total primary energy data (cumulative energy consumption from coal, oil, natural gas, nuclear, and renewables), plus EIA fore-ward looking forecast data (the International Energy Outlook, 2017 or IEO’17).
+The title […]

 Who Is It That Wants to Buy Trillions of US Treasury’s???

+Who Is It That Wants to Buy Trillions of US Treasury’s???
 As of the latest Treasury update showing federal debt as of Wednesday, February 15…federal debt (red line below) jumped by an additional $50 billion from the previous day to $20.76 trillion.
 This is an increase of $266 billion essentially since the most recent debt ceiling passage.
-Of course, this isn’t helping the debt to GDP ratio (blue line below) at 105%.
+Of course, […]

 China’s Growth Story…Don’t Look For a Happy Ending!

+China’s Growth Story…Don’t Look For a Happy Ending!
 Many economists suggest China is on the cusp of significant growth in domestic consumer demand as China shifts from exporter to consumer.
 These economists postulate that rising domestic demand coupled with continued growth as the global exporter will push both China and the global economy into high gear.
-China suggests that it will achieve 6.5% annual GDP growth.
-However, I’ll briefly show why none of these outcomes is remotely likely.
+China suggests that it will achieve 6.5% […]

 Bubble-nomics